yeslogic/prince-docs/docs/cookbook.md

 The post layout function can register itself, or another post layout function, in order to repeat this process multiple times.
 By default the number of passes is limited to two, but this can be increased by using the [`--max-passes=N`](command-line.md#cl-max-passes) command-line option.

-Here is a minimalistic "two-pass" solution where the document is adorned with a ToC and index:
+Here is a minimalistic "multi-pass" solution where the document is adorned with a ToC and index:

 ```bash
     wget https://css4.pub/2020/musick/musick.html -O musick.html;
       prince --javascript musick.html -o musick.pdf
 ```
-Another use of the "two-pass" solution is to create changebars - see the description [here](http://www.princexml.com/forum/topic/3516/changebars).
+Another use of the "multi-pass" solution is to create changebars - see the description [here](http://www.princexml.com/forum/topic/3516/changebars).